casmlab/appealmod/README.md

-# appealmod-webpage
+# appealmod
-Code for the appealMod signup website
+Code for Appealmod bot and its signup website